nicoespeon/abracadabra/README.md

 ## List of available refactorings

-We have 40+ automated refactorings such as Extract Variable, Extract Type, Flip If/Else, Move to Existing File, etc.
+We have 40+ automated refactorings such as Extract Variable, Extract Type, Flip If/Else, etc.

 **👉 [Here's the full catalog of refactorings available][all-refactorings]**